 into your entry where you want the button to appear.
 If you use the Rich Text Editor to compose your entries, you can add the repost button by clicking on the LJ-Like

 in the toolbar and selecting "Repost" from the list of available buttons.

 When you add an original-style repost button to your entry it appears as a plain button in your entry with words of your choice on the button.
-If one of your readers clicks the button they will the taken to the Post an Entry
+If one of your readers clicks the button they will be taken to the Post an Entry

 with the text of your entry pre-filled into the entry form.
-You can view this example entry

 This button is only intended for public entries.
 If your entry is set to friends-only and you add this repost button, the entry can be reposted publicly by others, although the original post will remain friends-only.